 What is Designing in Print Media

-Designing in Print Media is an art, which was limited to artists, who would do the multi-color jobs by hand, by taking only the text using Bromide Printing.
+Designing in Print Media is an art, which was limited to artists, who would do the multi-colour jobs by hand, by taking only the text using Bromide Printing.
 There was a revolution, by the introduction of CorelDraw and Illustrator.
-Multi-color designing came into existence, which extended to the editing of images and also drawing of vector art.
+Multi-colour designing came into existence, which extended to the editing of images and also drawing of vector art.

-Nowadays, by the introduction of large format printing and multi-color printing machines, there is a competition between the jobs each operator does.
-It ranges from brochures, leaflets, banners, and even labels and others…
+Nowadays, by the introduction of large format printing and multi-colour printing machines has given rise to competition between each job, which is created.
+It ranges from brochures, leaflets, banners, labels, even nameplates, editing photographs and various other jobs…

 Now the widely used applications for designing are InDesign, Illustrator, Photoshop, CorelDraw, QuarkXpress, and others…